DasEd955/tunerdesign-gpt/README.md

 retrieval from the weight matrix.
-For efficient inference, `kv_cache.py` implements a stateful KV cache that appends newly projected keys and values to a running buffer rather than recomputing the full sequence at each decoding step. `grouped_query_attention.py` implements the memory-efficient attention variant used in Llama 2 and Mistral, where multiple query heads share a smaller number of key/value heads, reducing the KV cache footprint proportionally.
+For efficient inference, `kv_cache.py` implements a stateful KV cache that appends newly projected keys and values to a running buffer rather than recomputing the full sequence at each decoding step. `grouped_query_attention.py` implements the memory efficient attention variant used in Llama 2 and Mistral, where multiple query heads share a smaller number of key/value heads, reducing the KV cache footprint proportionally.